 If you got all the questions right the first time, and found this very easy, you will want to look at the Health Data Science (HDS) screening tool, and may want to opt for the HDS core statistics module in term 1.

-Post-test feedback for HDS self-screening
+Post-test reflection for HDS self-screening

 If you have a strong interest in studying population health sciences but find many of the HDS self-screening questions difficult (i.e. if you need to refer to many of the solutions even after further study) you may wish to consider applying to a theme with a less stringent mathematical requirement than the Health Data Science theme.
 All the other themes provide appropriate quantitative training relevant to population health sciences and include modules in biostatistics.